sympy/sympy/doc/src/tutorial/intro.rst

 alternatives?

 First off, SymPy is completely free.
-It is open source, and licensed under the liberal BSD license, so you can even modify the source code and even sell if you want to.
+It is open source, and licensed under the liberal BSD license, so you can modify the source code and even sell it if you want to.
 This contrasts with popular commercial systems like Maple or Mathematica that cost hundreds of dollars in licenses.

 Second, SymPy uses Python.
 Most computer algebra systems invent their own